BAsh2365/E2E_Databricks_Data_Project_With_Vaccination_Data/README.md

 - Using AutoLoader for larger file uploads in a real world production environment.

-Underatsnding how data flows from its raw format up to hsing the data for analysis and predicitve modeling is crucial in the current data landscape.
+Underatsnding how data flows, from its raw format to using the cleaned and filtered data, for analysis and predicitve modeling is crucial in the current data landscape.
-In a production environment, it is important to understand the underlying concepts of workflow orchestration, enterprise data practices, and data parallelism with large compute clusters (i.e. functions for data partitioning, using repartition (increasing the # of partitions for unbalanced data)  or coalese (reducing the number of partitions for reducing output/runtime) and specifically understanding why we do that).
+In a production environment, it is important to understand the underlying concepts of workflow orchestration, enterprise data practices, and data parallelism with large compute clusters (i.e. functions for data partitioning, using repartition (increasing the # of partitions for unbalanced data)  or coalese (reducing the number of partitions for reducing output/runtime) and specifically understanding why we do that, how the cores are being used for each worker node, etc.).
 This project is supposed to be an introduction to databricks, and understanding all areas of enterprise data, with big data processing/analytics in PySpark.